Pronouns: She / Her

 I am an Associate Professor at the Faculty of Nursing, University of Alberta.
 I joined the Faculty in January 2014 as an Assistant Professor.
 I received my Bachelor of Science in Nursing from the University of Windsor, Master of Nursing from the University of Toronto, and PhD from the University of Toronto.
 My doctoral research was on the migration of Philippine-educated nurses to Ontario through the Live-in Caregiver Program.
 I also completed the Ontario Training Centre in Health Service and Policy Research Collaborative Program, the International Nursing PhD Program, and the Critical Qualitative Health Research Certificate Program.
 Prior to my academic career, I was a pediatric oncology nurse and subsequently an interprofessional educator at the New Immigrant Support Network of the Hospital for Sick Children in Toronto.

 My research program focuses on policies and practices shaping migrants’ health.
-I have been involved in about 60 funded research projects.
-I am the lead on 20 of these projects with funding from national and international agencies.
-I have led research projects on African immigrant child health, immigrant mental health, access to healthcare for immigrant children, Black youth mental health, international nurse migration, immigrant child mental health, the experiences of live-in caregivers and care recipients, the experiences of temporary foreign workers, internally displaced people, and parenting practices of African immigrants.
-I have around 70 published scholarly articles in peer-reviewed journals (with another 15 under review), 2 book chapters, and 8 reports.
+I have been involved in about 80 funded research projects.
+I am the lead on around 30 of these projects with funding from national and international agencies.
+I have led research projects on vaccine confidence among Black Canadians, COVID 19 disinformation among Black Canadians, African immigrant child health, immigrant mental health, access to healthcare for immigrant children, Black youth mental health, international nurse migration, immigrant child mental health, the experiences of live-in caregivers and care recipients, the experiences of temporary foreign workers, internally displaced people, and parenting practices of African immigrants.
+I have around 80 published scholarly articles in peer-reviewed journals (with another 15 under review), 2 book chapters, and 8 reports.
 I am on the editorial board of Nursing Inquiry and Qualitative Health Research Journal, a guest editor for International Journal of Environmental and Public Health Research and Regional Climate Change Journal.
 I am working on a book on the links between migration and climate change.
+I am associate editor for the Canadian Medical Association Journal and also on the advisory board of the Canadian Institutes for Health Research Institutes for Human Development, Child and Youth Health.

 My research has led to several positive policy and program initiatives, including the establishment of a Black mental health clinic by Africa Center.
 I have provided consultations to local, provincial, and national policymakers to improve outcomes for immigrants and racialized communities.
 I founded and currently lead the African Child and Youth Migration Network of 30 scholars from 4 continents focused on improving the wellbeing of African children and youths globally.
 In 2020, I founded the Black Youth Mentorship and Leadership Program at the University of Alberta.
 The first University-based interdisciplinary mentorship program for Black youths in Western Canada, which seeks to empower Black youths socially and economically so they can contribute meaningfully to Canadian society.
 I am a community-engaged researcher who is involved and have volunteered for several community organizations, and have delivered several engagement sessions to immigrant communities.
 In 2017, I organized the first research stakeholder engagement day for African immigrants in Alberta.
 In 2015/2016, I was a collaborating researcher at the United Nations Research Institute for Social Development and have presented to international policymakers (including representatives of United Nations, International Organization for Migration, World Health Organization) on migration and precarity.
 I have collaborated with individuals across diverse health and social science disciplines and have been engaged in research with researchers from various countries.